 June 26, 2015

 We found a great article that outlines all the ins and outs of the benefits of sea buckthorn.
 It covers the interesting history of the sea buckthorn, as well as what to use it for.
 “This plant is effective against a range of skin problems, including dermatitis, psoriasis, acne, wounds, burns, eczema and stretch marks.”
-There are ...
+There are even tips ...

 - Don’t forget to look for sbt berries this fall!